Houses in Multiple Occupation

 Which types of HMO need a licence?

-Nationally, HMOs comprising of three or more storeys, occupied by five or more people, in two or more households, must obtain a licence.
+Nationally, HMOs comprising two or more storey's, occupied by five or more people, in two or more households, must obtain a licence.
 This is a mandatory requirement of the government.

-If you are unsure of the status of your property, please contact the Private Sector Housing Team using the contact details on this page.
+If you are unsure of the status of your property, please contact the Environmental Protection via email@example.com

 Are any properties exempt?